sagemath/trac_to_gh/Issue 120.md

 # Issue 120: abs for elements of CyclotomicField

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/120

 Original creator: wdj